CivicActions/ssp-toolkit/docs/controls/SC.md

 >
 >
 >
-> Security control type: Hybrid
+> Security control type: Inherited (Cloud Service Provider)

-#### LINCS specific control or LINCS Responsibility
+#### Amazon Web Services (AWS) US-East/West control support

-This control is inherited from AWS and currently does not employ a distributed, hierarchical namespace.
-LINCS does not provide additional data origin authentication and integrity verification artifacts along with the authoritative name resolution data the system returns in response to external name/address resolution queries.
-LINCS does not provide the means to indicate the security status of child zones and (if the child supports secure resolution services) to enable verification of a chain of trust among parent and child domains, when operating as part of a distributed, hierarchical namespace.
+The system inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: secure name / address resolution service (authoritative source)